 First things first, get your hands on your credit report online to check your credit score.
 Three of the main companies in the UK that provide credit reports are:

 ClearScore offers free access to your credit score and you check this as often as you like without affecting your credit rating or score.
 If your score isn’t looking great don’t panic, there are ways for you to improve it.
-Check out ClearScore’s handy guide on improving your score.
+Check out Admiral Loans' guide on improving your credit score.

-Reduce your debts - This will show a mortgage lender you can manage your finances responsibly and they’ll be more likely to lend to you
+This will show a mortgage lender you can manage your finances responsibly and they’ll be more likely to lend to you.
+The lender will look at all your outstanding debts including student loans, car finance and credit card bills.

-Save as much as you can for a deposit - The bigger the deposit the bigger the choice of mortgages that will be available to you as it’s seen as a slightly lower risk to the lender so you’ll get better rates.
-Read our guide for tips on how to get your deposit together
+The bigger the deposit the bigger the choice of mortgages that'll be available to you - a bigger deposit's seen as a lower risk to the lender so you’ll get better rates.

 Buildings insurance will cover the cost of fixing your home if it’s damaged and it’s normally a condition of your mortgage.
 An important thing to take note of is that you don’t have to take out a policy with your mortgage provider; shop around to find the best home insurance policy that suits you.